 However, Colorado was not properly mapped.
 Hayden’s new focus was in creating an atlas of the Rocky Mountains.
 He had created maps of the Yellowstone region but he wasn’t satisfied with their quality.
 He wanted to make maps of Colorado that would use all the latest scientific knowledge and techniques that could be accomplished in the 19th century.

 An additional problem facing the surveyors was in getting the correct elevation.
-The method to do this before GPS was to use barometers.
+One method to do this before GPS was to use barometers.
 Barometers on there own aren’t very precise, so weather stations were set up around the state at locations with known elevations.
 When surveyors would reach peaks of unknown elevations they would take barometric readings.
 They would take many readings every day, sometimes over the period of several weeks.
 At the end of the season the barometer readings were compared to get a more precise elevation.

 Over several summers the survey was divided into six or more groups working far apart from each other.
 The groups would have about a dozen men.
 They would include a topographer, geologist, cooks and other assistants.
 In addition a quartermaster would roam Colorado to bring food and supplies to the crews.